ocean-next/EUROSEA/swot_pseudoobs.md

 * Two different configurations of SWOT have been applied for the period of eNATL60 01/07/2009-30/06/2010 : the __calval phase (fast-sampling)__ and the __science phase__ (see Fig.1 and 2).

 * For each region, the files for the  calval phase and the science phase are in distinct directories.
-Then for each phase, __karin__ and __nadir data__ are in distinct directories:
+Then for each phase, __karin__ and __nadir data__ are in distinct directories (see Fig.3 and 4):
   - NANFL: https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/Eurosea/SWOT-sim/catalog.html?dataset=meomscanpublic/Eurosea/SWOT-sim/NANFL.tar
   - MEDWEST: https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/Eurosea/SWOT-sim/catalog.html?dataset=meomscanpublic/Eurosea/SWOT-sim/MEDWEST.tar